-Year 6 practice their entrepreneurial skills by designing, building/creating and selling their wares at our whole school Antipoverty Day.
-This is similar to a fair held in the undercover area with food to purchase, games to play and activities to delve into.
+Year 6 practice their entrepreneurial and citizenship skills by designing, building, creating and selling their wares at our whole school fundraising day.
+This is similar to a fair and is held in the undercover area with food to purchase, games to play and activities to delve into.
 Money raised is donated to different organisations where there is a community need.
 Past donations have been to Bali orphanages and the Salvation Army.

 This is not just a fun day for students.
-There are activities and guest speakers in each block to teach our students the value of 'giving back' to the community.
+There are activities and, when available, guest speakers are invited to each block to teach our students the value of 'giving back' to the community.
 Each year has a different theme to study such as 'Sustainability and Poverty'.